-- 1. There are three different play methods as following: - Press the M2 button more than 3 seconds during playing an MP3/WMA disc for "Intro play" for all files of the current folder.
-Intro play should restart from the first song of the current folder, after all files in the current files have been intro-played.
-To disable current folder "Intro play", long press M2 button more than 3 seconds. - Press the M2 button less than 3 seconds is "Intro play" to all files on the disc.
-Intro play should re-start at the very first file of the disc after all files in the disc has been intro played.
-To disable all files "Intro play", press M2 button less than 3 seconds.
+- 1. There are three different play methods as following: - Press the M2 button more than 3 seconds during playing an MP3/WMA disc for "intro play" to all files of the current folder.
+"Intro play" should restart from the first song of the current folder, after all files in the current files have been intro-played.
+To disable current folder "intro play", long press M2 button more than 3 seconds. - Press the M2 button less than 3 seconds is "intro play" to all files on the disc.
+"Intro play" should re-start at the very first file of the disc after all files in the disc has been intro played.
+To disable all files "intro play", press M2 button less than 3 seconds.

-2. File/Folder Repeat play:
+File/Folder Repeat play: